Woolloongabba station construction update - February and March 2025

 • Installing mechanical and electrical components such as cabling, fire safety mechanisms, walkways, communication networks lighting and CCTV

-• Materials delivery associated with rail installation and fit out
+• Materials delivery associated with rail installation and fit out.

-Station building, services building and surface works
+Station building, services building & surface works

-The below works will be undertaken during the standard construction hours, 6:30am to 6:30pm, Monday to Saturday.
-Some activities will be completed out of normal construction hours, 6.30pm to 6.30am, due to traffic permits, safety requirements and construction methodology.
+Some activities will be completed outside of normal construction hours, 6.30pm to 6.30am, due to traffic permits, safety requirements and construction methodology.
 Nearby residents will be notified in advance via letterbox drop.
 Tunnelling support activities are undertaken 24 hours a day.

 • Precast concrete beam assembly and concrete preparation